Skip to main content

 Observation

-I noticed the filter only rejected .php extensions but did not restrict Apache configuration files, which suggested uploading a .htaccess with an AddType directive to make the server treat an allowed extension like .jpg as executable PHP.
+The filter rejects .php extensions but says nothing about Apache configuration files.
+So upload a .htaccess with an AddType directive and the server will treat an allowed extension like .jpg as executable PHP.

 Create a .htaccess file containing AddType application/x-httpd-php .jpg.
 This Apache directive tells the server to execute .jpg files as PHP.
 Upload it to the same directory as future uploads.